-- A Work Log should be used to record all trail work and trail maintenance performed. - Equipment Usage should be included within work log entries, as appropriate. - Provide first & last name, no initials, or nicknames, of the person/persons performing work. - Work performed on a trail, description of work & location. - > Must include funded trail name(s) as listed on the Mileage Table, not colloquial trail names. - Work not performed on a trail, trail name should be "other", and detail of work performed must be included within the description. - Multiple people can be added to an entry. - Enter number of hours it took to complete the task. - Claim for purchase, rental or donation of equipment shall be reimbursed at the cost noted on the invoice or use receipt. - The claim value for donation of equipment shall not exceed the hourly rate as indicated on the Equipment Rate Chart. - Claim for rental or donation of equipment must include a location of use (funded trail name & purpose in description), Rental Agreement, and proof of payment. - Frugal price comparison is expected. - TMEs are allowed to claim up to 10% of the final award amount for labor hours associated with completing administrative requirements.
+- A work log is required to record and document all trail work and trail maintenance performed.
+All work documented on the work log must be recorded at the time the work is completed. - A current record of work performed must be received by Sponsor monthly on or before the 10th of the following month. - Equipment Usage is to be recorded on work logs, as appropriate. - Provide first & last name, no initials, or nicknames, of the person/persons performing work. - Work performed on a trail, description of work, trail #, and location on trail where work was performed. - Must include funded trail name(s) as listed on the Mileage Table, not colloquial trail names. - Work not performed on a trail, trail name should be "other", and detail of work performed must be included within the description. - Multiple people can be added to an entry. - Enter number of hours it took to complete the task. - Claim for purchase, rental or donation of equipment shall be reimbursed at the cost noted on the invoice or use receipt. - The claim value for donation of equipment shall not exceed the hourly rate as indicated on the Equipment Rate Chart. - Claim for rental or donation of equipment must include a location of use (funded trail name & purpose in description), Rental Agreement, and proof of payment. - Frugal price comparison is expected. - TMEs are allowed to claim reimbursement for paid labor hours associated with completing administrative requirements.
 Hours should be recorded in 15-minute increments (.25).
 Administrative requirements include: - Preparation of Phase 1 submission to sponsor. - Preparation of Phase 2 submission to sponsor. - Preparation of Phase 3 submission to sponsor.